MRSI-Psychosis-UP/MRSI-Metabolic-Connectome/README.md

 ---
 ## 📂 Dataset

-A demo dataset is available at `data/BIDS/Dummy-Project` and constructed MeSiMs from the Geneva-Study in `data/BIDS/Geneva-Study/derivatives/connectivity`.
+A demo dataset is available at `data/BIDS/Dummy-Project` and constructed MetSiMs from the Geneva-Study in `data/BIDS/Geneva-Study/derivatives/connectivity`.

 To access the full dataset, contact the authors with a detailed research proposal explaining your intended use.